-- 88-759 Globalization Fall 12 units Policy 90-736 Public Finance Fall 12 units Methods 94-800 Negotiation Fall/Spring A1,B2, 6 units Methods C2 A3,B4, C4, 94-838 Introduction to Raster GIS Spring A3 6 units Methods 90-774 Public Expenditure Analysis Spring 12 units Methods 94-842 Programming R for Analytics Fall/Spring A1,B2 6 units Methods A3,B3 94-827 SAS for Public Policy Spring A3, B3 6 units Methods 94-802 Geographic Information Systems Fall/Spring 12 units Methods 90-810 Population and Policy Fall 12 units Policy 90-912 Demography Spring 12 units Methods 94-811 Strategy Development Fall, Spring A1, B4, 6 units Methods
+90-736 Public Finance Fall 12 units Methods 94-800 Negotiation Fall/Spring A1,B2, 6 units Methods C1 A3,B4, C4, 94-838 Introduction to Raster GIS Spring A3 6 units Methods 90-774 Public Expenditure Analysis Spring 12 units Methods 94-842 Programming R for Analytics Fall/Spring A1,B 1, 6 units Methods C2 A3, 94-827 SAS for Public Policy Spring A3, B4 6 units Methods 94-802 Geographic Information Systems Fall/Spring 12 units Methods 90-912 Demography Spring 12 units Methods 94-811 Strategy Development Fall, Spring A1, A3 6 units Methods B4,

-8. SOCIAL INNOVATION AND ENTREPRENEURSHIP CONCENTRATION
+9. SOCIAL INNOVATION AND ENTREPRENEURSHIP CONCENTRATION

-The Social Innovation and Entrepreneurship Concentration provides students with the knowledge and fundamental tools to assist organizations in all sectors to spearhead entrepreneurial ventures in the public interest that are more self-sufficient and financially stable.
-Social innovators are entrepreneurs who not only help create sustainable organizations but positively impact society at large.
-This concentration addresses issues relevant to serving the public interest via entrepreneurship in public, non-profit and for-profit firms.
+The Social Innovation and Entrepreneurship Concentration provides students with the knowledge and fundamental tools to develop new ventures or assist existing organizations in all sectors to spearhead innovative ventures in the public interest that are more scalable and financially sustainable..
+This concentration addresses issues relevant to serving the public interest via entrepreneurship in public, non-profit and for-profit institutions worldwide.